Shotgun slug: United States

-Rifled barrels for shotguns are an unusual legal issue in the United States of America.
-Firearms with rifled barrels are designed to fire single projectiles, and a firearm that is designed to fire a single projectile with a diameter greater than .50 caliber (12.7 mm) is considered a destructive device and as such is severely restricted.
+Rifled barrels for shotguns are an unusual legal issue in the United States.
+Firearms with rifled barrels are designed to fire single projectiles, and a firearm that is designed to fire a single projectile with a diameter greater than .50 inches (12.7 mm) is considered a destructive device and as such is severely restricted.
 However, the ATF has ruled that as long as the gun was designed to fire shot, and modified (by the user or the manufacturer) to fire single projectiles with the addition of a rifled barrel, then the firearm is still considered a shotgun and not a destructive device.

 In some areas, rifles are prohibited for hunting animals such as deer.
 This is generally due to safety concerns.
 Shotgun slugs have a far shorter maximum range than most rifle cartridges, and are safer for use near populated areas.
-In other areas, there are special shotgun-only seasons for deer.
+In some areas, there are designated zones and special shotgun-only seasons for deer.
 This may include a modern slug shotgun, with rifled barrel and high performance sabot slugs, which provides rifle-like power and accuracy at ranges over 150 yd.